 Personally, I love all types of steak.
 Even chewy, tough, cheap steak slathered in barbecue sauce..
 My wife, however, can’t stand anything but the most tender, flavorful steaks.
 So I wanted to do some research to find the most tender cuts of steak out there!

 If there’s one thing any steak fan knows, it’s that there are many different cuts in a cow that can be used to make a steak.
 And because they come from different parts of the cow’s body, they end up having different flavors and textures from one another.
 Some cuts have soft and tender muscles that melt in your mouth, while other cuts are known for their toughness and leanness.

 If you’re new to the whole steak-eating hobby, or you just want to try out some tender steak for yourself, then you’ve come to the right place.
 We’ve listed some of the most popular cuts found in beef and ranked them in order of tenderness (from least to most tender), so you can get an idea of what’s good and what’s not in that regard.

 And if you love steak, I recommend trying one of these steak of the month clubs.
 Why?
-A lot of times the meat you get from places like SaveMart or other big grocery stories is factory farmed, and not the highest quality.
+A lot of times the meat you get from places like SaveMart or other big grocery stores is factory farmed and not the highest quality.

 Steak of the month clubs are well known for having access to the best meats, from the best farms, and they deliver it to your door.
 You can often choose your cuts (or you can even be surprised!), and there’s always deals on bulk orders if you have a freezer and want to get a discount.